bitemyapp/open-haskell/web/resources.markdown

-* For the intrepid, there's [Yi](http://www.haskell.org/haskellwiki/Yi), a text editor written *and extensible* in Haskell.
+* For the intrepid, there's [Yi](http://www.haskell.org/haskellwiki/Yi), a text editor written *and extensible* in Haskell (just like emacs is extensible in emacs-lisp).
 It is quite amazing, but tends to be difficult to install.

 Help/community
 --------------